-Beach House devotees everywhere were set swooning with the surprise announcement that the band will release a brand new album Thank Your Lucky Stars — their sixth album, and the second album for 2015, following the rapturously received Depression Cherry.
-Thank Your Lucky Stars is out now on CD, digital and on vinyl on Mistletone Records, via Inertia Music with CD and Loser vinyl editions available from Mistletone mail order – while supplies last!
+Beach House devotees everywhere were set swooning with the surprise release of Thank Your Lucky Stars — their sixth album, and the second album for 2015, following the rapturously received Depression Cherry.
+Thank Your Lucky Stars is out now on CD, digital and on vinyl on Mistletone Records with CD and Loser vinyl editions available from Mistletone mail order – while supplies last!

 A note from Beach House:

 Thank Your Lucky Stars is our 6th full length record.
 It was written after Depression Cherry from July 2014 – November 2014 and recorded during the same session as Depression Cherry.
 The songs came together very quickly and were driven by the lyrics and the narrative.
 In this way, the record feels very new for us, and a great departure from our last few records.
 Thematically, this record often feels political.
 It’s hard to put it into words, but something about the record made us want to release it without the normal “campaign.”
 We wanted it to simply enter the world and exist.

 And Beach House’s glorious Depression Cherry is out now on Mistletone via Inertia and comes packaged in a sumptuous red velvet sleeve in both CD and LP formats; with a precious few Loser edition clear vinyl LPs left in Mistletone’s mail order store.

 Depression Cherry, the band’s fifth album featuring the highlights ‘Sparks’, ‘Space Song’, ‘PPP’ and ‘Days of Candy’, was produced and recorded by the band and Chris Coady at Studio in the Country in Bogalusa, Louisiana.